hyhRise/P-SSN/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 ## construct single network
-The "construct_single_network.py" can be used to construct the single-sample network based on partial correlation(P-SSN), and the parameter is shown below:
+For example,the "construct_single_network.py" can be used to construct the single-sample network based on partial correlation(P-SSN), and the parameter is shown below:

 The "construct_single_network.py" requires "numpy" and "scipy" extensive package.